Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/GODictionaryRenderer/README.md

 2. Create a new `DictionaryRenderer(symbolDictionary)`.
 3. Create a new `GraphicsOverlay`
 4. Set the  dictionary renderer to the graphics overlay.
-5. Parse through the XML and create a graphic for each element.
+5. Parse through the XML and create a map of key/value pairs for each block of attributes.
 6. Use the `_wkid` key to get the geometry's spatial reference.
 7. Use the `_control_points` key to get the geometry's shape.
-8. Create a geometry using the shape and spatial reference from above.
+8. Create a geometry using the spatial reference and shape from above.
-9. Create a `Graphic` for each attribute, utilizing it's defined geometry.
+9. Create a `Graphic` for each attribute, utilizing its defined geometry.
 10. Add the graphic to the graphics overlay.

 ## Relevant API